burgikukac/le_petit_prince/Final_project/README.md

 ## Possible development

-1. Caching the year extracting part, not scraping everything.
+1. Caching the year extracting part, not scraping everything again if something changes.
-2. Publish year database for all Gutenberg books. (actually this is not so obvious, just for my analysis the different editions of the same book were not interesting)
+2. Creating the missing Year first published database for all Gutenberg books. (actually this is not so obvious, just for my analysis the different editions of the same book were not interesting)
-3. Better scraping (more pages, more precise date extraction)
+3. Better scraping (using more pages, more precise date extraction)
 4. Faster, more robust binding and tidying
-5. With 4., doing the same analysis with more books
+5. With the previous, doing the same analysis with more books
 6. Other sources (letters, articles)